winder/Universal-G-Code-Sender/README.md

 Changelog
 ---------
 1.0.3 -> 1.0.4
+* The step size spinner now goes to less than 1.
+* New buttons on the manual control page for common functions.
+* Manual X/Y coordinates can now be modified with arrow keys.
 * New start scripts added to release zip files.
 * Changed speed override to a percentage rather than absolute.
-* The step size spinner now goes to less than 1.
+* Bug fixes.

 1.0.2 -> 1.0.3
 * Manual jogging mode, control machine with buttons in the UI.